 Genome editing in depth

-I’m going to use science score a little differently here and rate how likely the technology described is to become widely used in the clinic and then also by researchers.
+I’m going to use science grade a little differently here and rate how likely the technology described is to become widely used in the clinic and then also by researchers.

 Zinc finger nucleases